 While horizontal units may be installed on any level surface strong enough to hold their weight, they are typically suspended above a ceiling by threaded rods.
-The rods are usually attached to the unit corners by hanger bracket kits.
+The rods are usually attached to the unit corners by the base frame support rails, with mounting holes present (See Figure #4).
 The rods must be securely anchored to the ceiling.
-Refer to the hanging bracket assembly and installation instructions for details.
 Horizontal units installed above the ceiling must conform to all local codes.
 An auxiliary drain pan if required by code, should be at least four inches larger than the bottom of the heat pump.

-Some applications require an attic floor installation of the horizontal unit.
+Plumbing connected to the heat pump must not come in direct contact with joists, trusses, walls, etc.some applications require an attic floor installation of the horizontal unit.
 In this case the unit should be set in a full size secondary drain pan on top of a vibration absorbing mesh.
 The secondary drain pan prevents possible condensate overflow or water leakage damage to the ceiling.
 The secondary drain pan is usually placed on a plywood base isolated from the ceiling joists by additional layers of vibration absorbing mesh.
-In both cases, a 3/4" drain connected to this secondary pan should be run to an eave at a location that will be noticeable.
+In both cases, a 3/4" drain connected to this secondary pan should be run to an eaves at a location that will be noticeable.